Cabildo Abierto

-Cabildo Abierto (Spanish for "Open cabildo" or "Town hall meeting") is a Uruguayan right-wing political party founded in 2019.
+Cabildo Abierto (Spanish for "Open cabildo" or "Town hall meeting") is an Uruguayan political party founded in 2019.
+The party is described as right-wing populist, nationalist and conservative, as well as mostly characterized as far-right on the mainstream political spectre.
+However, it defines itself as Artiguist and is referred to as a third position party by some sources.
 It participated for the first time in an election the same year of its foundation, obtaining 11.04% of the votes, three senators and eleven representatives.
 It is led by Guido Manini Ríos, descendant of a traditional Colorado Party family and former Commander in Chief of the Army.

 According to "Cifra", a consultancy firm, in October 2019, 24% of its voters were previously from the Broad Front, 14% from the Colorado Party and 10% from the National Party.
 Gonzalo Ferreira Sienra, one of the children of Wilson Ferreira Aldunate, is a member of Cabildo Abierto.

 History

 This political group applied to the Electoral Court in early 2019 to request its registration as a party, to compete in the presidential primaries of that year.
 The request was approved on March 10, after the acceptance of some 3,000 signatures submitted by citizens.
 The current name refers to the old town hall meetings of the colonial era, which in modern usage has been transferred to holding open meetings in order to make decisions.